nbronson/ccstm/src/main/scala/edu/stanford/ppl/ccstm/impl/nesting.md

   keeping the lookup chains short.
 The linear allocation of buckets would cause problems, though.

-It seems that the "Always 1" solution is the best.
-The only case where this leads to bad behavior is when there are a large number of nested rollbacks or retries, because the entries that have been removed from the write buffer but that still might be locked must be retained.
+It seems that the "Always 1" solution is the best in terms of avoiding pathological behavior.
+The undo log scales with the number of accesses, not the number of accessed locations, but this is only for locations written in multiple levels.

-Unacceptable growth of this data structure could be handled by making it a hash set that would merge duplicates.
+## Lock release after partial rollback

+A particularly tricky scenario comes from the possibility that multiple locations are protected by a single version lock.
+Consider two entries i and j of a `TArray` that map to the same metadata entry.
+If i is written in the parent txn and j is written in the child txn, then a partial rollback should not release the lock.
+There are two solutions to this problem.

+One possibility is to retain the undo log on partial rollback, delaying lock release until the top-level transaction completes.
+This is not particularly desirable, even if duplicates are removed and the original values are discarded.

+Another way to prevent premature unlock is to store an extra bit in the write buffer entry for a memory location that indicates whether the access that inserted the entry also performed the lock acquisition.
+Unlock is only needed for the entry that initially acquired the lock.
+This might also be an optimization for the non-nested case, because it avoids the need to traverse the write buffer twice during commit.

 ## Txn instance identity